wisnup/Sprinter/README.md

 - Bug is counted when it has Bug label.
 Accepted label can be configured
 - Chore is counted when it has Chore label.
 Accepted label can be configured
 - Use wisely, each API call some Github GraphQL queries so it might hit the rate limit pretty quickly :/

+# Todo
+- Create simple UI to show data, maybe table or something
+- Make API calls parallel to improve loading time
+- Make the user list and sprint list as request data instead of config
+- Make the story and PR query configurable